ayeshafatima977/Library-due-date-tracker/README.md

 - Start the Debugging tool within Visual Studio 2019.
 - A browser will automatically open to show a view of the database.

-###### Note:This is a Cumulative Assignment and Continuation of [Library Day2](https://github.com/ayeshafatima977/Library-Day-2.git)
+###### Note:This is a Cumulative Assignment and Continuation of [Library Day1](https://github.com/ayeshafatima977/Library-Day1.git) [Library Day2](https://github.com/ayeshafatima977/Library-Day-2.git)

-Please visit above link or visit Trello Board for full requirement of the project.
+Please visit above links or visit Trello Board for full requirement of the project.

 ## Trello Link: